 } wclBluetoothService;

-• Handle - a Bluetooth service's handle.
-This is an internal field and usualy means nothing for an application;
+- Handle is a Bluetooth service's handle.
+This is an internal field and usually means nothing for an application.

-• Uuid - this is the service's UUID, what we are looking for;
+- Uuid is a service's UUID, what we are looking for.

-• Channel - an RFCOMM channel number (see below);
+- Channel is an RFCOMM channel number (see below).

-• Comment - service's comment, may contains some additional information about service implementation details.
+- Comment is a service's comment.
+This field may contain some additional information about service implementation details.

 RFCOMM Channel Number

-And now we have a question: how a Bluetooth Client device may select which service it wants to connect to?
-Again, refer to the Internet: there is something known as TCP/IP port.
-If an Interner server has two HTTP servers then one may run on standard HTTP port 80 and the other may run on port 8080.
-So when connecting to such server browser uses default port 80 when it specifies HTTP service in connection request.
-But we also may provide TCP/IP port (8080) and a Web browser connects to specified port.
+And now there is a question: how may a Bluetooth client device select which service it wants to connect to?
+Again, refer to the Internet: there is something known as a TCP/IP port.
+If an Internet server has two HTTP servers, then one may run on standard HTTP port 80 and the other may run on port 8080.
+So when connecting to such a server, the browser uses the default port 80 when it specifies the HTTP service in the connection request.
+But we also may provide a TCP/IP port (8080), and the browser connects to the specified port.

 The same appears when we connect to a Bluetooth RFCOMM service.
-But instead of Port in Bluetooth world it is called RFCOMM channel number (the Channel field in the wclBluetoothService structure).
-Each RFCOMM service has own unique RFCOMM channel number.
+But instead of port in the Bluetooth world, it is called an RFCOMM channel number (the Channel field of the wclBluetoothService structure).
+Each RFCOMM service has its own unique RFCOMM channel number.
 This channel number can be hardcoded or can be dynamically assigned.
-But it is always unique.
+But it is always unique in a device's services list.

-When Bluetooth RFCOMM client connects to a remote Bluetooth RFCOMM server it always connects to an RFCOMM channel.
-If application does not provide a channel number in connection request, OS queries remote Bluetooth device about its services and tries to resolve the RFCOMM channel number by service's UUID.
-If there are two or more services with the same UUID OS uses first found randomly.
+When a Bluetooth RFCOMM client connects to a remote Bluetooth RFCOMM server, it always connects to an RFCOMM channel.
+If an application does not provide a channel number in the connection request, the OS queries the remote Bluetooth device about its services and tries to resolve the RFCOMM channel number by the service's UUID.
+If there are two or more services with the same UUID, the OS uses the first one found randomly.

-However, in case of few services with the same UUID an application may query device about supported service, find required one (by its name or comment) and provide RFCOMM channel number in connection request to connect to exactly required service.
-Or, if RFCOMM channel number is hardcoded on a device's side an application may simple provide well-known RFCOMM channel number without quering device services.
+However, in the case of a few services with the same UUID, an application may query the device about the supported service, find the required one (by its name or comment), and provide the RFCOMM channel number in the connection request to connect to exactly the required service.
+Or, if the RFCOMM channel number is hardcoded on a device's side, an application may simply provide the known RFCOMM channel number without querying device services.

-When you run a Bluetooth RFCOMM server you also provides service's UUID and (if required) RFCOMM channel number.
-If (by default) an application does not provide a channel number (this is recomended way) an OS assigns it automaticaly.
-However an application may provide fixed RFCOMM channel number.
-But in this case server may not start if OS already uses this channel number.
+When you run a Bluetooth RFCOMM server, you also provide the service's UUID and (if required) RFCOMM channel number.
+If (by default) an application does not provide a channel number (this is the recommended way), an OS assigns it automatically.
+However, an application can provide a fixed RFCOMM channel number.
+But in this case, the server may not start if the OS already uses this channel number.
 The RFCOMM channel number can be any from 1 to 31 (including both).

 Bluetooth Framework as RFCOMM Client

-Bluetooth Framework includes wclRfCommClient class that allows to connect to a remote Bluetooth enabled device's RFCOMM based service.
-Each object of the wclRfCommClient class can connect to one remote Bluetooth enabled device's service.
-To connect to more than one Bluetooth device at the same time an application must use more than one object of the wclRfCommClient class.
-The code below shows how to start connection.
+The Bluetooth Framework provides the wclRfCommClient class that allows you to connect to a remote Bluetooth-enabled device's RFCOMM-based service.
+Each object of the wclRfCommClient class can connect to one remote Bluetooth-enabled device's service.
+To connect to more than one Bluetooth device at the same time, an application must use more than one object of the wclRfCommClient class.
+The code below shows how to start a connection.

 procedure TfmMain.btConnectClick(Sender: TObject);